DC Nat’l Guard Commander Claims DOD Adjusted His Authority on Jan. 6th

 The commander of the District of Columbia National Guard said he was unable to immediately send troops to aid law enforcement officials on Jan.
 6 as the U.S. Capitol was under siege because his authority to do so without additional sign-off was taken away by the Pentagon.

 “All military commanders normally have immediate response authority to protect property, life, and in my case, federal functions — federal property and life,” Maj.
 Gen. William Walker said in an interview with the Washington Post.
-“But in this instance, I did not have that authority.”take our poll - story continues below
+“But in this instance, I did not have that authority.”

 Instead, when he received the initial call from the Capitol Police chief warning that an insurrection was about to take place, Walker had to wait for the all-clear from then-Army Secretary Ryan McCarthy and then-acting Defense Secretary Christopher Miller before ordering troops to the Capitol building to aid local law enforcement who were overwhelmed by a mob of Trump supporters storming the building.